 (4) The Company defines EBITDA as net income before net financing charges, tax expense and depreciation and amortization.
 Net financing charges include interest income, interest expense, foreign exchange gains/losses, bank charges, amortization of transaction costs and marked to market on freestanding currencies.
 EBITDA is not a standard measure of the Company's financial condition or liquidity under PFRS.
 EBITDA should not be considered in isolation or construed as an alternative to net income or any other performance measures derived in accordance with PFRS or as an alternative to cash flow from operating activities or as a measure of the Company's liquidity.
 The Company has included EBITDA because it believes it is a useful supplement to net income in measuring its operating performance.
-Other companies in the industry may calculate EBITDA differently or may use it for different purposes than the Company does, limiting its usefulness as a comparative measure.
-The table below provides a reconciliation of net income to EBITDA.
+Other companies in the industry may calculate EBITDA differently or may use it for different purposes than

-- (5) Capital expenditures represents the sum of purchases of property, plant and equipment and of intangible assets, net of disposals. - (6) Total debt consists of the sum of short-term loans, current portion of long-term debts-net and long-term debts-net of current portion. - (7) Net interest expense represents interest expense and other financing charges less interest income. - Net adjusted debt represents short-term loans, plus current portion of long-term debts-net and long-term debts-net of current portion as (8)of the period-end date, less cash and cash equivalents as of the period-end date.
-For the purpose of calculating this ratio, (A) for each of the years ended December 31, 2010 and 2011, short-term loans are calculated as the average of the monthly closing balances of short-term loans for the twelve months then ended and (B) for the nine months ended September 30, 2012, short-term loans are calculated as (x) the average of the monthly closing balances of short-term loans of the Company for the twelve months then ended including (y) (i) the monthly closing balances of short-term loans for the "Exxon Malaysia Entities" (as defined below) for the period from October 2011 to February 2012 less (ii) inter-company eliminations between or among the Exxon Malaysia Entities as if the Exxon Malaysia Entities were consolidated under a single holding company.
-Exxon Malaysia Entities refers to ExxonMobil Malaysia Sdn.
-Bhd, ExxonMobil Borneo Sdn.
-Bhd and Esso Malaysia Berhad.
-For the years ended December 31, 2010 and 2011, the ratio of net adjusted debt to EBITDA represents net adjusted debt as of the period-end date as described above divided by EBITDA for the corresponding year then ended.
-For the nine months ended September 30, 2012, the ratio of net adjusted debt to EBITDA represents net adjusted debt as of the period-end date as described above divided by EBITDA for the twelve months ended September 30, 2012 (calculated as the sum of (A) (x) EBITDA of the Company for the nine months ended September 30, 2012 plus EBITDA of the Company for the year ended December 31, 2011 less (y) EBITDA of the Company for the nine months ended September 30, 2011 and (B) (x) EBITDA of the Exxon Malaysia Entities for the three months ended March 31, 2012 and (y) EBITDA of the Exxon Malaysia Entities for the three months ended December 31, 2011.
-EBITDA of the Exxon Malaysia Entities is calculated as the sum of EBITDA of each of the Exxon Malaysia Entities less inter-company eliminations between or among the Exxon Malaysia Entities as if the Exxon Malaysia Entities were consolidated under a single holding company.
-The method of calculation of EBITDA solely in relation to the Company's adjusted net debt to EBITDA ratio for the nine months ended September 30, 2012 is different from and not comparable with the method of calculation of EBITDA and related items as set out elsewhere in this offering circular.
+- the Company does, limiting its usefulness as a comparative measure.
+The table below provides a reconciliation of net income to EBITDA - (5) Capital expenditures represents the sum of purchases of property, plant and equipment and of intangible assets, net of disposals. - (6) Total debt consists of the sum of short-term loans, current portion of long-term debts-net and long-term debts-net of current portion. - (7) Net interest expense represents interest expense and other financing charges less interest income. - (8) Net adjusted debt represents short-term loans, plus current portion of long-term debts-net and long-term debts-net of current portion as of the period end date, less cash and cash equivalents as of the period end date.
+For the purpose of calculating this ratio, short-term loans are calculated as the average of the monthly closing balances of short-term loans for the twelve months then ended.
+For the years ended December 31, 2010 and 2011, the ratio of net adjusted debt to EBITDA represents net adjusted debt as of the period end date divided by EBITDA for the corresponding year then ended.
+For the nine months ended September 30, 2012, the ratio of net adjusted debt to EBITDA represents net adjusted debt as of the period end date divided by EBITDA for the twelve months ended September 30, 2012 (calculated as the sum of EBITDA for the nine months ended September 30, 2012 and EBITDA for the year ended December 31, 2011, less EBITDA for the nine months ended September 30, 2011).